Deformations of the connected sum of Gorenstein algebras: Pointed deformations

-\begin{stwr} Let $Y$ be an affine spectrum of a finite local algebra such that $(T^1_Y)_{<-1}$ vanishes.
-If $\Def(Y)$ (respectively $\Def^{\leq 0}(Y)$) is reduced, then $\Def(*\to Y)$ (resp. $\Def^{<0}(*\to Y)$) is non-reduced. \end{stwr} \begin{proof} The scheme $Y$ can be embedded into $\A^n$ for some large enough $n$.
+\begin{stwr} Let $Y$ be a finite uncleavable scheme.
+The functor $\Def(*\to Y)$ (resp. ${\Def^{<0}(*\to Y)}$) is non-reduced. \end{stwr} \begin{proof} The scheme $Y$ can be embedded into $\A^n$ for some large enough $n$.
 The map ${\Hilb_{[Y]}(\A^n) \to \Def(Y)}$ is smooth.
-The fact that $\Def(Y)$ is reduced implies that $[Y]$ lies on a generically non-reduced component of the Hilbert scheme.
-As a consequence, $Y$ satisfies the conditions of Theorem \ref{fractal1}, and we get a fractal family at the point $[Y]$.
+Since $Y$ is uncleavable, $[Y]\in \Hilb_{m}(\A^n)$ satisfies the conditions of Theorem \ref{fractal1}, and we get a fractal family at the point $[Y]$.
 By Lemma \ref{frac-nonred} we get the non-reducedness.
 0.2 cm For the second variant of the statement, we repeat the argument for Theorem \ref{fractal1}, for the negative deformations instead of the general ones.
 Recall that by Proposition \ref{pt-in-Y} we get $\Def^{< 0}(*/Y) \cong \Def(*/Y)$. \end{proof}